sowmyamaddali/DATS6101_Project_Team_Sage/README.md

 11. **stoke**: 1 if the patient had a stroke,
            0 if the patient did not have a stroke

-### Additional information can be found on Kaggle:
+### Additional information about the dataset can be found on Kaggle:
 https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset